sebnitu/BaseWeb/docs/docs/blocks/dropdowns.md

 ## JavaScript

-The default behavior of dropdowns is reveal on `:hover` in pure CSS.
+The default behavior of dropdowns is to reveal on `:hover`.
 The `.on-click` and `.on-hover` classes disable the hover styles and enables the use of click or a hover with a forgiving delay.
 These modifiers can be used by initiating the dropdowns JavaScript using the `init()` method.

 ```js
 dropdowns.init();